openservicemesh/osm/docs/OBSERVABILITY.md

 ### Automatic bring up

 By default, OSM installation will deploy Prometheus and Grafana stack (plus necessary rules for proper communication).
-OSM will annotate the pods joined in the mesh with necessary saections to later have Prometheus reach and scrap the pods, also by default.
+OSM will annotate the pods joined in the mesh with necessary sections to later have Prometheus reach and scrap the pods, also by default.

 The automatic bring up can be overriden with the `cli install` option during install time:
 ```